tESS RENÉ

 • Practice rewires your nervous system.
 Each time you sit with a feeling instead of spiraling, you strengthen emotional confidence through neuroplasticity.

-Here’s the good news: you get to build the skill of feeling without being consumed by what you feel.
-Think of it like learning to swim.
+For example, think of it like learning to swim.
 At first, emotions can feel like waves that knock you under.
-But over time, you can practice floating, breathing, and finding your footing even when the current is strong.
+Over time, you can practise floating, breathing, and finding your footing even when the current is strong.

 Psychologists call this affect tolerance or emotional regulation.
-In everyday language, it’s simply the ability to sit with emotion without spiraling into panic or freezing into numbness.
-And it’s not a trait you’re either born with or without it’s a learned skill.
+It’s simply the ability to sit with emotion without spiralling into panic or freezing into numbness.
+In addition, it’s not a trait you’re either born with or without, it’s a learned skill.

-Every time you allow yourself to feel irritation without snapping, or sadness without shutting down, you’re strengthening your “emotional confidence.”
-You’re teaching your nervous system: I can handle this wave.
+Each time you allow yourself to feel irritation without snapping, or sadness without shutting down, you’re strengthening your “emotional confidence.”
+You’re teaching your nervous system, I can handle this wave.
 I don’t have to drown in it.

 • Noticing your body’s cues.
 The tight jaw, the flutter in your stomach, the heavy eyes.